-These plants originally had three emergency diesel generators (EDGs) per reactor, level 2 (for definition, please refer to 'Backup power requirements at NPPs') without any additional layer of safety.
+These plants originally had three emergency Diesel generators (EDGs) per reactor, level 2 (for definition, please refer to chapter 6) without any additional layer of safety.
 The post Fukushima stress analysis revealed weaknesses of this concept, and authorities mandated the addition of two generator sets per power plant.
 Each generator set was sized to replace one of the existing EDGs.
 Various safety related requirements included:

-(i) Complete independence from any other equipment in the NPP, especially the existing diesel generator sets.
+- 1. Complete independence from any other equipment in the NPP, especially the existing Diesel generator sets

-- (ii) 50 years of service life.
+- 2. 50 years of service life

-- (iii) From start to 100% load in <1 min.
+- 3. From start to 100% load in less than one minute

-- (iv) Fuel tank for 8 h operation.
+- 4. Fuel tank for eight hours operation

-- (v) Battery starting.
+- 5. Battery starting

-- (vi) 3200 kW output, 6.3 kV.
+- 6. 3200 kW output, 6.3 kV